 Florida Tech’s diversified learning environment gives students an academic community not often found at other graduate chemistry programs.
 Fieldwork, faculty-led research opportunities, internships and assistantships, peer networking, and one-on-one professor mentorship combine to create a truly unique learning experience that prepares students for success.

-The department has strong professional ties to Kennedy Space Center and Harbor Branch Oceanographic Institute, resulting in additional opportunities for students.
-Plus, Florida Tech master's and Ph.D. in chemistry graduates are often published researchers, with their work showcased in industry journals.
+The department has strong professional ties to Kennedy Space Center and Harbor Branch Oceanographic Institute, which results in more opportunities for students.
+In addition, Florida Tech chemistry PhD students are often published researchers, with their work showcased in industry journals.

-With a Ph.D. in chemistry from Florida Tech, graduates are prepared for a diverse range of careers including pharmaceutical, medical, academic and private industries such as manufacturing, alternative energy, food chemistry and more.
-According to the Bureau of Labor Statistics, careers in chemistry have a promising growth rate of 6 percent through 2022.
-Employers that have recruited Florida Tech graduates include Bristol-Meyers Squibb, Florida Solar Energy Center, Merck & Company, Motorola, NASA, Pfizer Pharmaceuticals and Sherwin Williams.
+With a PhD in chemistry from Florida Tech, graduates are prepared for a diverse range of careers including pharmaceutical, medical, academic and private industries such as manufacturing, alternative energy, food chemistry and more.
+According to the Bureau of Labor Statistics, careers in chemistry have a promising growth rate of 6% through 2022.
+Employers that have recruited Florida Tech graduates include Bristol-Meyers Squibb, Florida Solar Energy Center, Merck & Company, Motorola, NASA, Pfizer Pharmaceuticals, and Sherwin Williams.